Mubelotix/docker-steam-headless-amdgpu/README.md

 > It is expected that you edit `/etc/default/grub` to include `amdgpu.virtual_display=0000:c6:00.0,1` in `GRUB_CMDLINE_LINUX_DEFAULT` (after replacing the PCI address with your own).
 Otherwise, you will get a black screen.
 >
 > Once sunshine is up and running, you might want to go to its settings and force it to use the VA-API encoder.
 Otherwise, the stream will be so laggy it's unplayable.
 >
+> Also, there is a bug in `ffmpeg` for codec HEVC (H.265).
+If you encounter a green bar and screen size mismatch, just use H.264 instead.
+>
 > <details>
 > <summary>Here is my docker-compose for reference</summary>